 Handicaps need to be visible, and if they are not “liked” and “shared,” they will not be paid attention to.
 If that is true, the mentally disabled are the least likely to be cared for.
 It's because our suffering lies inside our minds.
 And no one can capture our sufferings as images from outside and “share” them with others.

 In addition, there are privacy concerns when making a live-action video of our struggles.
 Visual communication and mental disabilities are very incompatible; it's really hard to live.

 Absolute poverty is a condition where the living standard is so low that it is difficult for people to survive.
 For example, it can be seen in the sub-Saharan Africa regions and in the refugee life.

 On the other hand, roughly speaking, relative poverty in Japan is a condition: food and shelter are the only things they can afford.
 We can't pay for other expenses such as clothing, socializing, medical care, and for entering further education.

 The poverty that the mentally disabled people living alone in Japan have fallen into since September 1, 2016 is, of course, relative poverty.

 Therefore, relative poverty is hard to distinguish by appearance.
 In addition, if the hardship is not explained and visualized very carefully, there is a risk of bullying, banter, and slander.

-Explain it numerically
+Explain it by the numbers